 I guess most people would find it hard to believe that visitors would queue for one hour just to drink a beer or eat some sausages, but the appeal of the German restaurant seems to be that high.
 In the first half of July, our queue would begin forming shortly after opening time at 10:00 am and then disappear only after closing time at 9:30 pm, indicating that the restaurant would always be running at full capicity with all tables in use.
 You can maybe imagine how much work that means for the staff working under these conditions the whole day.

 After the first few weeks, I started working in the restaurant as a bartender.
-This switching from the souvenir photo stand to the bar of the German restaurant has resulted in quite a few funny situations.
+This has resulted in quite a few funny situations.
 For example, one (mildly drunk) customer came up to us and was going like "I went to the Osaka Expo and to this very day, I could not forget the taste of the German beer.
 Thank you so much for letting me have this experience!"
-Apparently, he was thinking that I was the same bartender as 35 years ago.
+Did he think that I was the same bartender as 35 years ago?
 Other people come to me to shake hands or get some detailed beer advice.
 There is also quite a few people who want to take pictures, including the press which caught me a few times.
 The Chunichi newspaper featured me in an article and a documentary film.
 The Yomiuri newspaper also had a short movie about the German pavilion.

 · Outlook on the final weeks